 The AudioQuest brand has earned a firm place in my circle of interest by producing cables at very attractive prices that all perform admirably in their respective price levels.
 Unlike the speaker cable ranges I reviewed, the interlink ranges tend to sound more different from each other.
 This is no bad thing at all, rather something that makes it possible to choose the best cable for each purpose and something I like and prefer.

-As always the trick is to get the best balance in any given system, and with a range this extended, AudioQuest are bound to have the ideal cable for every budget and and just about any situation.
+As always the trick is to get the best balance in any given system, and with a range this extended, AudioQuest is bound to have the ideal cable for every budget and just about any situation.

 Above: the secondary system, currently with Devialet 120

 Above: MP’s Jadis system

 Above: the main system